Declined for Life Insurance – What To Do Now? 2023 Update

 - Switching insurers – you may be able to get better rates if you switch to another life insurance company that offers the same benefits at lower rates.

-Life insurance companies don’t like many declines, and it could hurt your future chances with a company willing to take your risk.
+Life insurance companies don’t like many declines, which could hurt your future chances with a company willing to take your risk.

-If you’ve been declined life insurance coverage in the past for whatever reason, then give us a call.
+If you’ve declined life insurance coverage in the past for whatever reason, then call us.

 You may be frustrated with being declined for coverage, but remember you have options.
-We will help you find the life insurance company that will take your risk and offer you coverage.
+We will help you find the life insurance company to take your risk and offer you coverage.

-Trying to find a policy with a history of decline needn’t be a frustrating process; working with an independent agency like Funeral Funds will make the process easier and quicker.
+Finding a policy with a history of decline needn’t be frustrating; working with an independent agency like Funeral Funds will make the process easier and quicker.